-- consolidation of specific skills

-- first class at number

-- Mathletics

-- Write From the Start programme

 - Teuderescue handwriting

-- early morning movement group
+- Sensory Circuits

-- active learning programmes
+- Active learning programmes

 - Dough Disco

-- fine and gross motor programmes such as Jungle Journey
+- Fine and gross motor programmes such as Jungle Journey

 - Relax Kids

+- Lego Therapy

+- ELSA group work

+- Mindfulness and Somatic Quietening Activities

-- use of sensory resources provided in the Rainbow Room
+- Use of sensory resources provided in the Rainbow Room

-- specialised ICT programmes
+- Specialised ICT programmes

+- Talk Boost

+- Zippy Social and Emotional Learning Programme 5-7

 In addition to the statutory curriculum, pupils at Emmaville are offered a range of enrichment activities.
-These include a range of musical, creative and sporting activities.
+These include a range of musical, drama, dance, creative and sporting activities.
 Pupils with SEND are actively encouraged and supported to participate in these activities.

 As a school, we are caring and compassionate.
 We recognise that children with additional behavioural, social and emotional needs may find school challenging.
 Whilst we afford all children the opportunity to make choices, we appreciate that some may need extra support in choosing the right path.
-To ensure that all children enjoy school life, we run lunchtime clubs that give children the opportunity to develop social skills in a calm and supportive atmosphere.
+We offer Cosy Café where children are able to eat in the classroom or in quiet areas of school to avoid the noise and business of the school hall which can be overwhelming for some SEND children.